Learning to Estimate RIS-Aided mmWave Channels: Introduction

-As the number of RIS elements and BS/MS antennas continues to grow (this is an inevitable trend at high frequency bands, e.g., mmWave and THz), more training overhead to obtain adequate CE performance, within the channel coherence time, via conventional model-based methods is required.
+As the number of RIS elements and BS/MS antennas continues to grow (this is an inevitable trend in the mmWave spectrum), more training overhead to obtain adequate CE performance, within the channel coherence time, via conventional model-based methods is required.
 Besides, the associated computational complexity will become inevitably high.
-These considerations motivate the application of data-driven or hybrid approaches for CE in RIS-aided communications~\cite{Zappone2019}.
+These considerations motivate the application of data-driven or hybrid approaches for CE in RIS-aided communications~\cite{Zappone2019,Tekbiyik2021}.
 In~\cite{Elbir2020}, a convolutional neural network (CNN) was considered for RIS CE in a multi-user scenario.
-Therein, however, each user needs to first estimate its own channel and then map the estimate to the corresponding ground truth channel, which naturally increases the computational complexity.
-Therefore, in the present paper, we resort to a model-driven deep unfolding approach, which has already been used in MIMO detection and sparse signal recovery~\cite{Samuel2019, gregor2010learning}, for estimating the cascaded channel in RIS-aided mmWave single-input multiple-output (SIMO) systems.
-To the best of the authors' knowledge, the concept of deep unfolding has not yet been considered for RIS CE.
+Therein, however, each user needs to first estimate its own channel and then map the estimate to the corresponding ground-truth channel, which naturally increases the computational complexity.
+Therefore, in this paper, we resort to a model-driven deep unfolding approach, which has already been used in MIMO detection and sparse signal recovery~\cite{Samuel2019, gregor2010learning}, for estimating the cascaded channel in RIS-aided mmWave single-input multiple-output (SIMO) systems.

-Deep unfolding mimics the operation of conventional (projected) gradient descent schemes, and it is capable of directly mapping the received pilot signals to the cascaded channel.
+\tcb{Deep unfolding mimics the operation of conventional (projected) gradient descent algorithms, and it is capable of directly mapping the received pilot signals to the cascaded channel.
 Its computationally intensive training process can be executed offline and the online implementation/prediction phase only entails low-complexity calculations, e.g., matrix multiplications and additions, and element-wise operations.
-In this study, specifically, the rank-deficiency property of the cascaded channel is explicitly considered in the deep unfolding framework.
-It is verified that the deep unfolding scheme can outperform least squares (LS) estimation in terms of normalized mean square error (NMSE) with a smaller training overhead and a reduced online computational complexity.
+Besides, the step sizes and regularization parameters can be combined and optimized during the training of the deep unfolding model, which is not possible in traditional gradient descent methods.} In this study, specifically, the rank-deficiency property of the cascaded channel is explicitly considered in the deep unfolding framework.
+It is verified that the deep unfolding scheme can outperform the least squares (LS) estimation \tcb{and the ANM methods~\cite{he2020anm}} in terms of normalized mean square error (NMSE) with a smaller training overhead and a reduced online computational complexity.

 \textit{Notations}: A bold lowercase letter $\ba$ denotes a vector, and a bold capital letter $\bA$ denotes a matrix. $(\cdot)^\mathsf{T}$ and $(\cdot)^\mathsf{H}$ denote the matrix or vector transpose and Hermitian transpose, respectively. $\mathrm{diag}(\ba)$ denotes a square diagonal matrix with the entries of $\ba$ on its diagonal, $\mathbb{E}[\cdot]$ is the expectation operator, $\mathbf{0}$ denotes the all-zero vector, $\bI_{M}$ denotes the $M\times M$ identity matrix, and $j = \sqrt{-1}$. $\|\cdot\|_\mathrm{F}$ and $\|\cdot\|_*$ denote the Frobenius norm and nuclear norm of a matrix, respectively, and $\|\cdot\|_2$ denotes the Euclidean norm of a vector.